An Interventionist Approach to Mediation Analysis: Interventionist Theory Of Mediation

 Proposition \ref{prop:2-to-4} above, and indeed all the results in the remainder of this subsection, holds, when counterfactuals indexed by the mediator $m$ are not well-defined.
 Recall that \cite{robins86new,robins10alternative} develop an FFRCISTG model in which only interventions on a subset of variables are considered well-defined.\\

 {\bf Remarks:} \begin{itemize} \item[1.]
-The reader may wonder why in this SWIG we have labeled $M$ with $(n,o)$, rather than the minimal labeling.
+The reader may wonder why in this SWIG we have labeled $M$ with $(n,o)$, rather than simply with $(n)$.
 This is to emphasize that in this subsection our results do not require the assumption that missing arrows on a SWIG imply the absence of the associated direct effect for all individuals.
-Rather in this sub-section we only impose the weaker assumption that any SWIG is a `population causal graph.'
-A population causal graph \cite[\S7]{thomas13swig} assumes the distribution of the variables on the graph factor according to the graph, but does not impose the assumption that a missing arrow implies no individual level effects.
+Rather in this sub-section we only impose the weaker assumption that any SWIG is a ``population causal graph.''
+A population causal graph \cite[Section 7]{thomas13swig} assumes the distribution of the variables on the graph factor according to the graph, but does not impose the assumption that a missing arrow implies no individual level effects.
 Thus the variable $M(n,o)$ need not equal the variable $M(n)=M(n,O)$ and thus $M(n,o)$ cannot be labelled as $M(n)$.
 That is, in the underlying FFRCISTG model associated with the SWIG the one step ahead counterfactuals $M(n,o)$ depend on both $n$ and $o$.

-In other words, this population FFRCISTG corresponds to an NPSEM associated with a complete graph consistent with the ordering of the vertices.
-It does not correspond to an NPSEM associated with the SWIG; see also Footnotes \ref{foot:weaker-swigs}, \ref{foot:r3} and \S \ref{sec:weaker}.
-In particular, under the SWIG derived from the population graph the constraints (\ref{eq:conditions-for-4-to-2a}) and (\ref{eq:conditions-for-4-to-2b}) correspond to the absence of the edges $n\rightarrow Y(n,o)$ and $o\rightarrow M(n,o)$ respectively.
+In other words, this population FFRCISTG contains the counterfactual variables present in the SWIG shown in Figure~\ref{fig:amyno-swig}~(a) that results from splitting $N$ and $O$ in the graph shown in Figure~\ref{fig:amyno}~(b).
+It does not correspond to an NPSEM associated with the graph in Figure~\ref{fig:amyno}~(c) since that NPSEM assumes well-defined counterfactuals intervening on $M$ and also assumes that $M(n,o) = M(n)$; see also Footnotes \ref{foot:weaker-swigs}, \ref{foot:r3}, and Section \ref{sec:weaker} in \citep{rrs21volume_id_arxiv}.
+In particular, under the SWIG derived from the population graph the constraints {in Equations} (\ref{eq:conditions-for-4-to-2a}) and (\ref{eq:conditions-for-4-to-2b}) correspond to the absence of the edges $n\rightarrow Y(n,o)$ and $o\rightarrow M(n,o)$ respectively.

 \item[2.]
-Since (\ref{eq:conditions-for-4-to-2a}) and (\ref{eq:conditions-for-4-to-2b}) are restrictions on the distribution of the counterfactuals in Figure \ref{fig:amyno-swig}(b), there exist consistent tests of the conditions (\ref{eq:conditions-for-4-to-2a}) and (\ref{eq:conditions-for-4-to-2b}) given the data from (ii).
-These conditions cannot be tested given only the data (iii) (or equivalently (i)).\footnote{We note that consistent tests of individual level no direct effect conditions such as $Y(n,o) = Y(o)$ do not exist since it is possible that $E[Y(n,o)] = E[Y(n,o')]$ and yet $Y(n,o) \neq Y(n,o')$ (as random variables).}
+Since Equations (\ref{eq:conditions-for-4-to-2a}) and (\ref{eq:conditions-for-4-to-2b}) are restrictions on the distribution of the counterfactuals in Figure \ref{fig:amyno-swig}(b), there exist consistent tests of the conditions (\ref{eq:conditions-for-4-to-2a}) and (\ref{eq:conditions-for-4-to-2b}) given the data from (ii).
+These conditions cannot be tested given only the data (iii) (or equivalently (i)).\footnote{We note that consistent tests of individual level no direct effect conditions such as $Y(n,o) = Y(o)$ do not exist since it is possible that $E[Y(n,o)] = E[Y(n,o')]$ and yet $Y(n,o) \neq Y(n,o')$ (as random variables); but see also Footnote \ref{ftn:six-arm}.}